schorndorfer/kellogg-notes/README.md

-# Presentaton on Information Extraction, with focus on using Regular Expressions
+# Information Extraction: Regular Expressions and Beyond

 To run the notebooks: